PD-L1 testing: Ordering & Interpreting

 PD-L1 testing not required

-Anti-PD-L1/PD-1 drugs may be considered for the following cancers irrespective of PD-L1 testing, depending on other clinical criteria:**
+In the appropriate clinical context, anti-PD-L1/PD-1 drugs may be considered for the following cancers irrespective of PD-L1 testing:

 • Basal cell